DataKind-DC/audubon-cbc/README.md

 ## Deliverables
-__1. What relationship, if any, exsists between geographic, socioeconomic, or climatic correlates features and CBC participation and effort for the chirstmas birdcouter?__
+__1. What relationship, if any, exists between geographic, socioeconomic, or climatic correlates features and CBC participation and effort for the Christmas birdcounter?__

-  Volenteers For this Research Question will produce descriptive anaylsis and predictive modeling to examine if a relationship can be determined.
+  Volunteers For this Research Question will produce descriptive analysis and predictive modeling to examine if a relationship can be determined.

-Given the data types and research questions for the Particpation Research Question, it would be benifical to have volenteers design table shells for metrics that would help answer the research question and model designs they would like to see implemented.
-These shells and designs should include notes on any data aggrgations or transformations that would be required by a tech side.
+Given the data types and research questions for the Participation Research Question, it would be beneficial to have volunteers design table shells for metrics that would help answer the research question and model designs they would like to see implemented.
+These shells and designs should include notes on any data aggregations or transformations that would be required by a tech side.

  __2. Should the Audubon society continue to collect weather data during the Christmas Bird Count?__

-   Volenteers will
+   Volunteers will
-   - Examine the weather data avilible in the cbc data for completness and trends
+   - Examine the weather data available in the cbc data for completeness and trends
-   - connect with a source of weather data (NOAA has been suggested) to determine the past accuraccy of weather data recorded by particpants
+   - connect with a source of weather data (NOAA has been suggested) to determine the past accuracy of weather data recorded by participants
-   - make a determination on if weather data provided by cbc participants is valuble to collect.
+   - make a determination on if weather data provided by cbc participants is valuable to collect.

 #### Known Next Steps
 Designing the Models